magcks/embed/README.md

 Res vtx = SHADER(); // use vtx.data, vtx.size
 ```

-Or if you don't care about an additional `#include`, copy the `embed.h` file to your project and use ist like this:
+Or if you don't care about an additional `#include`, copy the `embed.h` file to your project and use it like this:
 ```
 #include "embed.h"
 EMBED_DECL(SHADER);